greecejs/docs/open-letter-to-startups.md

 # Open letter to the startup community

-### What is AthensJS?
+### What is GreeceJS?

-AthensJS is a JavaScript developer community, based in Athens - Greece, run by the open governance model.
+GreeceJS is a JavaScript developer community, run by the open governance model.
 Our goal is to educate developers on the latest trends in JavaScript, as well as to facilitate relationships and networking within the community.

 ### Bi-monthly meetings

-AthensJS organizes bi-monthly developer meetings at [InnovAthens](http://www.innovathens.gr/) (Pireos 100, Athens, 118 54) every 2nd Wednesday of an even month, starting **Wednesday April 8, 2015**.
+GreeceJS organizes bi-monthly developer meetings at [InnovAthens](http://www.innovathens.gr/) (Pireos 100, Athens, 118 54) every 2nd Wednesday of an even month, starting **Wednesday April 8, 2015**.

 The format of these meetings is as follows: